-Amann teaches Children & International Law, Constitutional Law, Criminal Law I, International Criminal Law, International Human Rights, Laws of War, Public International Law, and Refugee & Asylum Law, and is an Affiliated Faculty Member of the university’s African Studies Institute.
-She also serves as the International Criminal Court Prosecutor’s Special Adviser on Children in Armed Conflict.
+Since joining the Georgia Law faculty in 2011, she has taught Children & International Law, Constitutional Law, Criminal Law, International Criminal Law, International Human Rights, Laws of War, Public International Law, Refugee & Asylum Law, Transnational Criminal Law, and a NATO minicourse.
+Professor Amann holds a courtesy appointment as Professor of International Affairs at the University of Georgia School of Public & International Affairs, and is also an affiliated faculty member of the university’s African Studies Institute.
 She launched this website in 2012, and maintains it in her personal capacity; the content does not reflect the position of the ICC, the University of Georgia, or any other institution.

-The author of more than four dozen publications, in English, French, and Italian, Professor Amann focuses her scholarship on the ways that national, regional and international legal regimes interact as they endeavor to combat atrocity and cross-border crime.
+The author of more than eighty publications, in English, French, and Italian, Professor Amann focuses her scholarship on the ways that national, regional, and international legal regimes interact as they endeavor to combat atrocity and cross-border crime.

 She joined the Georgia Law faculty in 2011 from the University of California-Davis, where she was a Professor of Law, the founding director of the California International Law Center, and a Martin Luther King Jr. Hall Research Scholar, and from which she received the Distinguished Teaching Award and the Homer Angelo Award for Outstanding Contributions to International Law.
-She has also served as a Visiting Professor at the University of California-Berkeley, at the University of California-Los Angeles, and at the Irish Centre for Human Rights at the National University of Ireland-Galway, and as a Professeur invitée at the Université de Paris 1 (Panthéon-Sorbonne).
+She has also served as a Visiting Professor of Law at Northwestern University Pritzker School of Law, the University of California-Berkeley School of Law, the University of California-Los Angeles School of Law, and the Irish Centre for Human Rights at the National University of Ireland-Galway, and as a Professeur invitée at the Faculté de Droit, Université de Paris 1 (Panthéon-Sorbonne).

-Professor Amann is a past Vice President of the American Society of International Law and past Chair of the Section on International Law of the Association of American Law Schools.
-She received the 2013 Prominent Women in International Law award from ASIL’s Women in International Law Interest Group, as well as the 2010 Mayre Rasmussen Award for the Advancement of Women in International Law from the Section on International Law of the American Bar Association.
+Professor Amann is a life member of the Council on Foreign Relations, a Counsellor and past Vice President of the American Society of International Law, and a past Chair of the Section on International Law of the Association of American Law Schools.
+She received the 2013 Prominent Women in International Law award from ASIL’s Women in International Law Interest Group and the 2010 Mayre Rasmussen Award for the Advancement of Women in International Law from the Section on International Law of the American Bar Association.
 She was the founding contributor to IntLawGrrls blog from 2007 to 2012, and is now Editor Emerita.
-Professor Amann is a frequent commentator in national and international media.
+Professor Amann is frequently quoted in national and international media.